Special routes of U.S. Route 25: North Augusta connector route

-U.S. Route 25 Connector (US 25 Conn.) is a 0.550 mi connector route of US 25 that is completely unsigned.
+U.S. Highway 25 Connector (US 25 Conn.) is a 0.550 mi connector route of US 25 that is completely unsigned.
 Its entire length is in the southwestern part of Aiken County.
-Nearly all of the highway is in the northern part of North Augusta, with a very brief portion within Belvedere.
+Nearly all the highway is in the northern part of North Augusta, with a very brief portion within Belvedere.
 As its name implies, it serves to connect US 25/SC 121 with Interstate 520 (I-520).

 The connector route begins at a dead end.
 It travels to the west-southwest and immediately has an interchange with I-520 (Palmetto Parkway).
 Just after this interchange, the highway begins a curve to the northwest and intersects the Palmetto Parkway Trail.
 A short distance later, it very briefly cuts across part of Belvedere and then meets its northern terminus, an intersection with US 25/SC 121 (Edgefield Road).
 This intersection is on the North Augusta–Belvedere line.